anthonysharpy/nanofill/readme.md

 The system is designed with a number of low-latency techniques:

 - Memory-aligned SPSC ring buffers for fast communication between event producer and consumer threads.
-- Single-threading to avoid caching and locking slowdowns.
+- Orderbook logic is single-threaded to avoid caching and locking slowdowns.
+- Pre-reserved memory pools to minimise allocations.
+- Custom memory pool allocator running on a separate thread, optimised for minimal thread contention.
 - Ordered and compact POD structs optimised for cache locality and reducing CPU cycles.
-- Structs of arrays instead of arrays of structs to reduce cache turnover.
+- Selective use of structs of arrays optimised for SIMD instructions.
-- Pre-reserved memory pools to minimise allocations.
 - Avoidance of branches to avoid mispredictions, with optimised branch ordering where they must exist.
 - Performance-guided optimisation (PGO) build process, resulting in faster binaries.
 - Compiler flags set for aggressive optimisation.